lsst-dm/dmtn-326/index.md

 1. A time-series of a single coordinate for a specific `visit`-dimensioned dataset type.
 2. A catalog containing many target coordinates with a request for cutouts of a specified size for each target for a specific dataset type.

-It is conceivable that these two variants are distinct services and they could also have completely different implementations.
+It is also possible to consider a special case of requesting a cutout of a single location from a co-add in all the available wavebands.
+For a single coordinate, this is closer to the time-series interface than the catalog interface.

+In this context solar system objects are, from a user perspective, closer to a time-series request than a bulk cutout catalog request.
+Internally there is added complication due to having to match up the solar system object to specific butler datasets.

+There is no reason why the two variants have to be the same implementation.

-A time-series request where a single coordinate can return a single image, might be possible using a standard SODA interface much like the existing cutout service, with the addition of a dataset type parameter.
+A time-series request where a single coordinate can return a single file, might be possible using a standard SODA interface much like the existing cutout service, with the addition of a dataset type parameter.
 The data release could either be specified using an additional parameter or there could be different endpoints for each data release.
 A key difference from the existing cutout service being that the service itself would have to find the datasets rather than being sent an explicit UUID.
+An alternate approach is to return a table, similar to how SIA works, with the time series (or co-add waveband) parameters along with data link columns referring to the existing single-cutout service.
+This would allow for on-demand cutouts as usually displayed by a GUI tool.

 The more complex bulk service would receive a catalog from the user, possibly supporting a variety of formats (Parquet, CSV, VOTable) containing ICRS RA and Dec coordinates.
 They would have to specify a data release and dataset type and the service would inherently be asynchronous and would have to conform to the IVOA Universal Worker Service (UWS) standard {cite:p}`2016ivoa.spec.1024H` to let the user know when their job has completed and where the resulting files will be located.